Conquest: Subjugation

 With subjugation, further class distinctions arise.
 The conquered people are enslaved; thus the widest possible social classes are produced: the enslaved and the free.
 The slaves are put to work to support the upper classes, who regard war as their chief business.
 The state is in origin a product of war and exists primarily as an enforced peace between conquerors and conquered.
 From slavery and from conquest, another result of war, sprang differentiation of classes and occupations termed the division of labour.
 Through conquest, society became divided into a ruling militant class and a subject industrial class.
 The regulative function devolved upon the conquering soldiers and operations side to the serfs and slaves.

-Culture after conquest

-After a conquest where a minority imposes itself on a majority, it usually adopts the language and religion of the majority, through this force of numbers and because a strong government can be maintained only through the unity of these two important facts.
-In other cases, especially when the conquerors create or maintain strong cultural or social institutions, the conquered culture could adopt norms or ideas from the conquering culture to expedite interactions with the new ruling class.
-These changes were often imposed on the conquered people by force, particularly during religiously motivated conquests.